Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: Related work

 \textbf{In-context learning for biological data.} Recently, in the field of single cell transcriptomic data, \citet{Dong2026.01.09.698608} introduces a foundation model that can perform in-context predictions from unlabeled cells.
 However, their work focuses on tabular data and the transformer architecture.

-\textbf{Test-time adaptation and robustness to label shift.} Aside from TENT \citep{wang2021tent}, additional test-time adaptation methods have been developed since. \citet{Wang2022, Gong2022, Boudiaf2022} propose methods to overcome catastrophic forgetting in online TTA, while our proposed method does not consist on continually adapting the model weights. \citet{Park2023} introduced a hypernetwork to address label shift, but it needs additional training of the model and it is not specifically tailored for biological data where control samples are available.
+\textbf{Test-time adaptation and robustness to label shift.} Aside from the test-time adaptation methods compared in this work, additional TTA methods are available. \citet{Wang2022, Gong2022, Boudiaf2022} propose methods to overcome catastrophic forgetting in online TTA, while our proposed method does not consist on continually adapting the model weights. \citet{Park2023} introduced a hypernetwork to address label shift, but it needs additional training of the model and it is not specifically tailored for biological data where control samples are available.